 Michael is 16 and has Asperger’s syndrome.
 He travels to college everyday by bus and has become familiar with some of the other people who catch the bus at the same time as he does.
 Michael is very socially active and desperately wants to have friends.
 He often interprets the friendly behaviour of strangers as an indication that they are actual friends.
 This is confusing for Michael and makes him vulnerable as he will often share private information with relative strangers.

-Adam is 19 has autism and when he meets a new person (irrespective of who they are or where he meets them) he will ask them a number of “questions”.
+Adam, who is 19 is autistic and when he meets a new person (irrespective of who they are or where he meets them) he will ask them a number of “questions”.
 They are always the same and in the same order: what’s your name, “what kind of car do you drive”, “what’s your children’s name”, “when is your birthday”.
 Once these questions have been asked and answered Adam walks away.

 Jane is 16 and has Asperger’s Syndrome.
 She attends a mainstream secondary school.
 She is friendly with a small number of girls in her class.
 She is very motivated to be part of this group, but is generally passive within it.
 She joins in whenever possible.
 When in the group Jane attempts to copy the content of the group’s conversations, phrases and the other girl’s behaviour.
 Often when at home with her parents Jane will speak and behave exactly as if she were with her friends.
 She becomes distressed and frustrated when her parents do not react or engage with her as her friends did.

 Matt is 17 and has Asperger’s Syndrome.
 He has a several friends that he meets out with school.
 Sometimes, when with his friends he hears jokes that are rude or sexually explicit.
 He usually does not understand these jokes.
 At home, Matt will often tell his parents and younger siblings these jokes.
 He is confused by the response of his parents because he has seen people laugh when told the same joke.